X01XX/Alternate-representation-for-a-bit-pattern/README.md

 To do a Union operation, calculate the OR of each corresponding mask pair.

-To do an intersection operation, the bit patterns must intersect, then calculate the AND of each corresponding mask pair.
+To do an Intersection operation, the bit patterns must intersect, then calculate the AND of each corresponding mask pair.